 Tiger Woods

 One of the most notable champions in the history of The PGA Championship is Tiger Woods.
 Woods won the tournament four times, in 1999, 2000, 2006, and 2007, and he is the only golfer in the modern era to win the PGA Championship three times in a row.
-Woods' victories at the PGA Championship helped solidify his status as one of the greatest golfers of all time.
+Woods' four PGA titles rank second all-time.

 Jack Nicklaus

 Another legendary figure in the history of The PGA Championship is Jack Nicklaus.
 Nicklaus won the tournament a record-tying five times, in 1963, 1971, 1973, 1975, and 1980.
-Nicklaus' victories at the PGA Championship played a significant role in cementing his status as one of the greatest golfers of all time.
+His five PGA titles are tied for the all-time record with Walter Hagen.

 Rory McIlroy